Ghoulies: Plot

-Jonathan summons two dwarves named Grizzel and Greedigut to his service, who promise to give him everything he desires.
+Jonathan summons two dwarfs named Grizzel and Greedigut to his service, who promise to give him everything he desires.
 They explain that he must perform a dangerous ritual with seven other people to obtain the knowledge and power he seeks.
-Later, Rebecca returns and asks Jonathan to leave with her, but he refuses.
-He then reveals his glowing eyes to her and she runs away, but the dwarves bewitch her to return to Jonathan.
+Rebecca returns and asks Jonathan to leave with her, but he refuses and reveals he has green eyes.
+In a pique of anger, she tears off the talisman, unwittingly enabling Jonathan to hypnotize her, forcing her to do his bidding.
 He invites his friends and bewitches them to participate in the ritual.
-As Jonathan chants, Malcolm is resurrected from the grave.
-After the ceremony, Jonathan's friends remain oblivious and are invited to stay the night.
+As Jonathan, Rebecca, their friends, Grizzel, and Greedigut all chant, Malcolm is resurrected from the grave.
+Oblivious to this, Jonathan invites his friends to stay the night.

-Malcolm proclaims himself the real master to the Ghoulies and dwarves, and commands them to kill the group.
+Malcolm proclaims himself the real master to the Ghoulies and dwarfs, and commands them to kill Jonathan's friends.
 Meanwhile, Jonathan apologizes to Rebecca and breaks the spell by placing the talisman around her neck, but she falls into a deep sleep.
-She eventually wakes up to see Jonathan in a trance, and runs away.
-After she removes the talisman around her neck, the Ghoulies attack her and she falls down a flight of stairs.
+She wakes up to see Jonathan in a trance, and runs away.
+After she removes the talisman around her neck, Jonathan and the Ghoulies attack her and she is magically shoved down a flight of stairs to her death.
 Jonathan brings her to the basement to resurrect her, where he finds the dead bodies of his friends underneath sheets.

-Malcolm appears with the dwarves, revealing that he used Jonathan to resurrect him in order to capture his youth and sacrifice him.
-As a battle ensues, Malcolm resurrects Rebecca to distract Jonathan, but the dwarves alert him of the trap.
-Wolfgang appears with his own magical powers and fights off Malcolm.
+Malcolm appears with the dwarfs, revealing that he used Jonathan to resurrect him in order to capture his youth and sacrifice him.
+He also admits that it was he who killed Rebecca, not Jonathan.
+Malcolm resurrects Rebecca to distract Jonathan, but the dwarfs alert him of the trap.
+Wolfgang appears and fights Malcolm with his own magical powers.
 The house begins to crumble, and Wolfgang defeats Malcolm before they both disappear.
-Jonathan's friends and Rebecca are resurrected, and they escape to drive away as the dwarves watch.
-Riding with Jonathan and Rebecca, Mike asks about what happened, but Jonathan assures him it is over.
-However, Mike is alarmed when the Ghoulies rise behind him.
+Jonathan's friends are resurrected, and they drive away as Grizzel and Greedigut wave farewell.
+Mike asks what is happening.
+Jonathan assures him it is over, but Mike is unconvinced after he sees the Ghoulies in the car with them.